gdtk-uq/gdtk/README.md

 * Dense-gas thermodynamic models and rotating frames of reference for turbomachine modelling.
 * Turbulence models.
-* Coupling to radiation and ablation codes for aeroshell flows.
 * Conjugate heat transfer to solid surfaces and heat flow within solid objects.
-* MHD simulation for a single-fluid plasma.
+* MHD simulation for a single-fluid plasma (a work in progress).
-* Import of GridPro grids for complex flow geometries.
+* Import of GridPro structured grids and SU2 unstructured grids for complex flow geometries.

 We have structured the code as a programmable program, with a user-supplied input script (written in Lua)